hybridables/redolent/README.md

 - [native-or-another](https://github.com/tunnckoCore/native-or-another): Always will expose native `Promise` if available, otherwise `Bluebird` but only if you don't give another promise module like `q` or `promise` or what you want.
 - [native-promise](https://github.com/tunnckoCore/native-promise): Get native `Promise` or falsey value if not available.
 - [relike](https://github.com/hybridables/relike): Simple promisify a callback-style function with sane defaults.
 Support promisify-ing sync functions.
+- [relike-all](https://github.com/hybridables/relike-all): Promisify all functions in an object, using `relike`.
-- [relike-all](https://github.com/hybridables/relike-all): Create promise from sync, async, string, number, array and so on.
+- [relike-value](https://github.com/hybridables/relike-value): Create promise from sync, async, string, number, array and so on.
 Handle completion (results) and errors gracefully!
 Built on top of `relike`, used by `redolent` to build robust (hybrid) APIs.

 ## Contributing